 Conflict of Interest Code

 The California Political Reform Act (Gov. Code Sections 81000-91014) requires many local public officials and employees to file public, personal financial disclosure reports known as Statements of Economic Interests - Form 700.
 Under the Act, cities are required to adopt and implement a separate Conflict of Interest Code.
 Designated Elected Officials, employees, and Commissioners must file Statements of Economic Interests. the designated filers and types of economic interests they must disclose are listed in the City of Millbrae's Conflict of Interest Code (PDF).
-The City's Conflict of Interest Code was last amended on July 26, 2022 by Resolution Number 22-59.
+The City's Conflict of Interest Code was last amended on September 24, 2024 by Resolution Number 24-82.

 The City Clerk, as the Filing Officer, administers the Conflict of Interest Code at the local level and notifies each designated employee and commissioner of his or her filing obligation.
 Officials designated in the Conflict of Interest Code are required to file an Assuming Office Statement when they assume a designated position, an Annual Statement each year, and a Leaving Office Statement within thirty days of resignation or termination.
 Additionally, candidates for elected positions are required to file a Candidate statement.
 Each type of statement has a specified reporting period.
 Once filed, the form is a public document and must be made available to the public upon request.
-It is also available through the City's Economic Interest Disclosure Portal.
+It is also available through the City's Statement of Economic Interest Disclosure Portal.

 Additional Resources